OCCASIONAL RAIN CHANCES THIS HOLIDAY WEEKEND

 Your First Alert Weather Forecast:

-Clouds will be on their way out of the area this evening, and skies will be mainly clear overnight.
-With the low humidity continuing, temperatures will be cooler tonight.
-Lows will dip to around 50° across northern areas with upper 50s elsewhere.

-Saturday will start mostly sunny, but clouds will increase through the morning.
-By the afternoon isolated storms will start to pop up... generally south and west of Lake Winnebago.
-Areas north likely stay dry.
+We’re starting off the day mostly sunny, but clouds will increase into the afternoon.
+By this afternoon, isolated storms will start to pop up... generally in the Fox Valley and areas West.
+Areas north likely stay dry during the daytime.
 Temperatures will get into the upper 70s and lower 80s for highs.

-Sunday will be similar although a stray storm could pop up anywhere... but, most will stay dry.
+Tomorrow will be similar. although a spotty storm could pop up anywhere.
+There could even be a few showers to start the day tomorrow, but widespread rain is not expected.
+Between today and tomorrow, most will manage do stay dry as rain chances are spotty.

 The forecast is looking wetter for the Fourth of July itself.
-An area of low pressure will track just south of our region with rain/storms being fairly widespread throughout the day.
+An area of low pressure will track just south of our region with bring periods of rain/storms that will be scattered throughout the area.
 That disturbance will slide east of the area at night and we should start Tuesday dry.
 But, another weathermaker could bring more rain to the area later in the day Tuesday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).